 To illustrate, let's take the example of policing.
 The idea of "abolishing" police is radical to most liberals, and surveys show that the idea is not widely supported by most liberals.
-They know that many people won't agree to this, are fearful of societal chaos without a police force, and aren't open to the vision of a world without police.
+22 They know that many people won't agree to this, are fearful of societal chaos without a police force, and aren't open to the vision of a world without police.
 Liberals would be concerned about police abuses and unequal impacts of policing practices because of liberals' emphasis on caring for others.
 However, this isn't enough for them to throw out the system.
 Progressive activists may be more open to this sweeping change and less concerned about the agreement of others, advocating for the defunding of police because they are convinced that it is the correct move.
-19
+23

 Particularly important for a local government's financial planning and budgeting process is to understand the progressive activist's view on finances and economics.
 On one hand, progressive activists generally want individuals to have personal freedom in some spheres of life (e.g., identity, sexual behavior, reproductive rights, freedom of/from religion).
 However, they also will advocate for social programs and safety nets that ensure care for all at the expense of some individual economic freedom.
 Providing safety and granting freedom are seen as ways to care for someone in varying degrees.
+The key difference with libertarians is that many progressive activists are more open to using laws or restrictions on rights to achieve their policy goals, such as supporting higher taxes to fund a favored program.
+Another key difference is that progressive activists may place emphasis on group identity (e.g., politics, race, gender), so they might advocate for outcomes favoring their group.